 - Why don’t Language Experience Packs localise everything?

 - What are language specific Features on Demand and do I need them?

-- What on earth do I need to do to deploy Windows 10 as another language (completely localised for a user in their most comfortable language), without a million different ISOs on my Distribution Points and in my task sequence, and not screw with the InstallLanguage / default system language? (if you’re not familiar with the “InstallLanguage” issue, you will be after you’ve read this)
+- What on earth do I need to do to deploy Windows 10 as another language (completely localized for a user in their most comfortable language), without a million different ISOs on my Distribution Points and in my task sequence, and not screw with the InstallLanguage / default system language? (if you’re not familiar with the “InstallLanguage” issue, you will be after you’ve read this)

 That last question was my main driver for needing to learn this topic.
 I’ve spent many hours reading docs, blogs, messing around in my lab and putting this post together.
 I really hope it is useful!